 New York University values students who commit to making a difference in the world.
 These agents of change are active within their local communities and on a much larger scale.
-As such, NYU has a scholarship program dedicated to this community of students known as the Martin Luther King, Jr. Scholars Program (NYU MLK Scholars).
+As such, NYU has an honors program dedicated to this community of students known as the Martin Luther King, Jr. Scholars Program (NYU MLK Scholars).
 The program is named after Dr. King as an honor to his commitment to community service and distinguished leadership.

 The NYU MLK Scholars Program includes students from diverse ethnic and cultural backgrounds.
 While on campus, students get together and share in the common goal of making our communities more socially and economically equitable.
 As members of a cohort, NYU MLK Scholars participate in structured activities.
 These opportunities include both domestic and international experiences.
 The program is very much in line with NYU’s commitment to providing our students with a global education.

 During their cohort meetings, NYU MLK Scholars engage a variety of topics in dialogue.
 It is important for our scholars to not only excel academically but socially.
 Many of the conversations they have aim to identify ways to dismantle the pre-existing systems that promote social inequities.
 By bringing together a group of students from different cultural and educational experiences, the program challenges students to think in ways a traditional classroom is unable to replicate.
 The NYU MLK Scholars also pursue research opportunities and share their findings with their peers.

 Similar to the work they were doing prior to attending NYU, the NYU MLK Scholars continue to engage in community service activities.
 Our students partner with various organizations to support projects that align with their goals.
 Past projects include work with organizations such as Project College, Relay for Life, and New York Cares.
 Every year, our scholars engage current high school juniors and seniors in workshops that facilitate dialogue around Dr. King’s legacy in modern day.